AndreMorise/CleanArch/README.md

 - **Independent of UI**: The UI can change without changing the rest of the system
 - **Independent of Database**: Business rules are not bound to a specific database
 - **Independent of any external agency**: Business rules don't know anything about outside world interfaces

+## Prerequisites

+- **.NET 8.0**: This project requires [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) or higher.
+You can install it directly from the link or via Visual Studio 2022 installer.
+- **PNPM**: This project uses [PNPM](https://pnpm.io/installation) as the package manager for the frontend instead of NPM.
+Follow the installation instructions from the link to set it up on your system.

 ## Getting Started